RobertGCNiu/UAV-Gesture-Control_Python/README.md

 ## Speech control
-I try to use —∂∑…‘∆(XFyun) to realize the off-line speech control.
+I try to use Xun Fei Yun to realize the off-line speech control.
 However, it only provides C++ API and it's not easy for me to transfer as Python version.

 [Speech_Recognition package](https://github.com/Uberi/speech_recognition) is a strong tool for speech recognition.
 However, there are so many bugs when I try to install it on Ubuntu 16.04.
 I firstly use PC and error told me that microphone can't be found.
 I used a USB microphone.
 It can't be recognize by Pyaudio.
 After a long-time struggle, I decide to use notebook with microphone.